Darin & Rev. Tonya Kucey

 Co-Founders and President

-Darin and Tonya served in full time missionary service in Haiti since early 2013 overseeing the various construction needs throughout the country; schools, homes, medical clinics and churches.
-The Kuceys also managed a large Guest House, welcoming mission teams from several countries including the USA, Canada and parts of the Caribbean.
+Darin and Tonya served in full time missionary service in Haiti since early 2013 overseeing various construction needs throughout the country, schools, homes, medical clinics, and churches.
+The Kuceys also managed a large Guest House, welcoming mission teams from several countries including the USA, Canada, and parts of the Caribbean.
 During their years of living in Haiti, the Kuceys increasingly noted some of the thousands of children and youth living and dying on the streets of Haiti.
-A growing burdened developed in their hearts to see these children rescued, redeemed and restored.
-Thus, a vision was birthed for, “Loving the Least of These Ministries Canada” and in 2018 the Kuceys officially changed their focus from building buildings to building lives.
+A growing burden developed in their hearts to see these children rescued, redeemed, restored experiencing radical transformation for themselves and their country.
+Thus, a vision was birthed for, “Loving the Least of These Ministries International” and in 2018 the Kuceys officially changed their focus from building buildings to building lives.

 Rosita Harris, wife and mother of four, is an early childhood educator and former director of Holland College Early Learning Centre in Charlottetown, PEI.
 Her passion for children and prayer ministry has led to her involvement with Loving the Least of These Ministries Canada (LTLTMC).
 Rosita has been involved with LTLTMC from the beginning and is Vice President of the LTLTMC board of directors.
 She travels to Port-au-Prince, Haiti, twice a year to support Pastor Tonya and Darin Kucey, founders of LTLTMC, and provide early childhood consultation and educational training to their staff.
 Also, Rosita leads mission teams from Canada who are interested in doing short term mission trips with LTLTMC.
 It is not by her strength or might that enables her to serve God in this manner.
 It's is the Lord working in and through her.
 "The Lord turned to her/him and said 'Go with the strength you have.'"
 Judges 6:14.